 Over 20 million people have visited this memorial since it was dedicated in May 1991.

 The Space Mirror was constructed by the Astronaut Memorial Foundation and funded through Florida residents who purchased special commemorative Challenger car license plates.

 Less than 500 men and women out of total world population of more than 6 billion have been into space.
 During the daily briefings there is an opportunity to meet one of NASA’s astronauts.

 Space Shuttle Plaza

-On the plaza is a full size replace of a space shuttle and the solid booster rockets with central fuel tank.
+On the plaza is a full size replica of a space shuttle fuel tank and the solid booster rockets.

 The rocket garden has recently been redeveloped and contains a number of rockets including Redstone, Atlas and Titan rockets that first put NASA Astronauts in space.
 You can also climb into examples of the Mercury, Gemini and Apollo capsules which will give you an idea of how cramped these early space craft were.